Intezar-Dev-7/Intezar-Dev-7/README.md

 - 👨🏽‍💻 Building scalable, efficient Flutter apps for Android & iOS
 - 🌱 Currently learning Docker and Kubernetes.
-- 💬 Ask me about anything related to C, JAVA , FLUTTER , FIREBASE.
 - 🎿 Hobbies other than coding : Reading books or blogs and Playing Chess.
 - 📫 How to reach me: Intezarcodes302@gmail.com